 Psychological Brand Name Factors

-Ask the following questions to make sure the brand name you’re considering is strong from a psychological perspective.
+Ask the following questions to make sure when you createa a brand name it is strong from a psychological perspective.

 - Does the name have a distinct sound compared to the competition?